 - Audits over the Group’s key financial controls, client payroll and benefit payments, SIPP contributions and investments, tax-related client advisory services, outsourcing and conduct risk management.
 Each review identified control improvements to enhance our business operations; and

 - Consultancy-style reviews, where internal audit has partnered with the business to strengthen a number of key processes, including providing assurance that the Group was prepared for the implementation of the SM&CR.
-The internal audit team also carried out a post-implementation review of the GDPR, covering current data governance processes, procedures and controls.
+The internal audit team also carried out a post-implementation review of the UK Data Protection law, covering current data governance processes, procedures and controls.

 Following the year end, an audit of Group’s secure remote working, information security and operational resilience was undertaken in response to the COVID-19 pandemic to assess how the business has implemented the technical controls to enable remote working.
 The objective of the review was to critically assess the IT infrastructure and remote network to ensure that adequate capacity is always available to meet the agreed needs of the business and to confirm that secure configuration is in place for remote working.
 In addition, the audit provided assurance over the design of key controls and adherence to these in respect of governance over business-critical data whilst working remotely.